How important are online reviews?

 Some of the leading agents in Australia don’t use third-party review sites at all, but instead, have a high number of visitors to their own website.
-So they use only their website to display reviews to potential clients and this is completely fine.
+And that’s ok.
+They use only their website to display reviews to potential clients and this is completely fine.

 On the other hand, some have built their success locally off the back of their rankings on third-party review sites.
 The only challenge I see with this, however, is that the hardest part about being number 1 in your area on third-party platforms, is staying there.
 And if one day you’re not, what else have you got?

-You can’t deny the power of a strong presence on Google for the millions of Australians each year who start their agent comparison process with a Google search.
+You can’t deny the power of a strong presence on Google for the millions of Australians each year who start their agent comparison process with a Google search first and the top-ranking businesses on Google second.
 For this reason, Google (and your own website) should be at the top of your priority list.
 From there, use the platforms that make the most sense to your marketing strategy.

 The goal of your online reviews should be to establish more positive visibility and credibility of your brand and as soon as possible in the agent selection process.

 So choose the channels that make the most sense to you – the ones that will help you portray the brand perception you want permeating in the local market.